Anshu9b/Lead-Locking-System-App/README.md

 - null: Indicates that the COleDateTime object is null (not initialized).
 - COleDateTime::invalid: This is a constant defined in the COleDateTime class to represent an invalid date and time status.
 - ![image](https://github.com/user-attachments/assets/7735f625-ff2e-4fb2-b011-395e5577d440)
+- gmt cONVERSION
+- To convert the gmtime_s result to Indian Standard Time (IST) and then insert it into your database, you need to adjust the struct tm by adding 5 hours and 30 minutes.

 ### Static Text
 A static control displays a text string, box, rectangle, icon, cursor, bitmap, or enhanced metafile.
 It is represented by CStatic class.
 It can be used to label, box, or separateother controls.
 A static control normally takes no input and provides no output.